 Create a direct, instant association between syntax commands and their effects

-This is very similar to Victor's 'Read the Vocabulary'
+This is very similar to Bret's 'Read the Vocabulary'

 In traditional programming interfaces there's a significant lag between writing syntax, waiting for code to compile, and seeing the change in a browser or printed logs.
 It's often unclear what exactly changed, and what part of the code changed it.